 What does volunteering involve?

-It's about spending some of your free time doing something that helps other people, the community or the environment
+It's using your free time to help other people, your community or the environment

-... you don't get paid but you will gain lots of other things
+... you don't get paid but you will:

 - be helping your local community

 - meet new people - helping some of them

 - give you something to put on a CV or in an application form and talk about at interview.

 All kinds of people feel better about themselves after volunteering.

 There is always something you can do to help others, listening to someone or making them a cup of tea can be enough.
 There is a volunteer job for everyone and if you need some help to volunteer, that's available too.